saidulhaque21/php82cake4/README.md

-# Docker:  php74_mysql_phpmyadmin
+# Docker:  php82cake4
-PHP Docker Application: Apache, PHP 74, mysql and phpMyAdmin in docker!
+CakePHP 4 Application in Docker: Apache, PHP 82, mysql and phpMyAdmin in docker!
-A PHP Docker application integrating Apache, PHP 7.4, MySQL, and phpMyAdmin offers a comprehensive environment for web development and database management within Docker containers.
+A PHP Docker application integrating Apache, PHP 82, MySQL, and phpMyAdmin offers a comprehensive environment for web development and database management within Docker containers.
 This setup enables a convenient and portable development environment, making it easier to deploy, manage, and scale web applications.

 The key components of this Docker setup include:

+CakePHP 4: CakePHP is an open-source web framework.
+It follows the model–view–controller approach and is written in PHP, modeled after the concepts of Ruby on Rails, and distributed under the MIT License.

 Apache:  The web server that serves the PHP web pages.
 It handles requests and serves the PHP content to users over the internet.

-PHP 7.4: The scripting language used for server-side web development.
+PHP 82: The scripting language used for server-side web development.
 It works in conjunction with Apache to process and generate dynamic web content.

 MySQL: A robust and popular relational database management system.
 It stores and manages the application's data, providing a reliable backend for various web applications.